Bill Richmond: Richmond versus Maddox

 On 23 January 1804, Pitt and Richmond attended a boxing match featuring experienced boxer George Maddox.
 After Maddox won the bout, Richmond spontaneously challenged Maddox to a fight, which Maddox accepted.
 When the fight took place, Maddox defeated Richmond in nine rounds.

 After Pitt's death in a duel on 11 March 1804, Richmond left the household and returned to boxing.
 He began training and seconding other fighters and was soon a regular attendee at the Fives Court, London's leading pugilistic exhibition venue on St Martin's Street in Westminster.

 Richmond versus Cribb

 By 1805, Richmond had defeated the Jewish boxer Youssop and Jack Holmes.
-These wins gave Richmond the opportunity to challenge the famous Tom Cribb to a fight.
+These victories gave Richmond the opportunity to challenge the famous Tom Cribb to a fight.
 During the ensuing bout, Cribb and Richmond's counter-punching styles resulted in what observers considered a "dull bout".
 Cribb won, leaving Richmond in tears.
-The contest solidified a grudge between the two men that would last years.
+The contest solidified a grudge between the two men that would last for many years.